poby350h/Global-ShippingRate-Optimization-Engine/README.md

 - Cloud Scheduler triggers a `/force-reload` endpoint every morning
   to refresh the cache from Google Sheets.
-- Cloud Storage snapshots + Cloud SQL (PostgreSQL) used Only for DR and analytics — not in the critical checkout path.
+- Cloud Storage snapshots + Cloud SQL (PostgreSQL) used Only for DR and analytics — Never in the critical checkout path.
 - Google IAM Service Account + Application Default Credentials + Secret Manager
   for secure access to Sheets / Storage.
 - Shopify HMAC verification to ensure all incoming requests are